Analytical Thinking: 8 Natural Talents Leading to Action

 Innovating new applications for existing products or services

-Obviously, analytical thinking is not new.
+Analytical thinking is not new.
 Humans have had the capacity for analytical thinking for millennia.

-The problem is that using analytical thinking is not necessarily intuitive, and the talent areas noted below may not come easily to everyone.
+The problem is that using analytical thinking is not necessarily intuitive, and the talent areas noted below may not come quickly to everyone.
 Here are the thought processes we expect a person to use when using analytical thinking skills:

 Recognize the underlying issues or problems